 - other relevant information (for instance where the gift will be held).

-(12) The University's Gift Register will be maintained by the Director, Corporate Governance, Risk and Compliance Services, who will report to the Vice-Chancellor bi-annually with the list of gifts that have been accepted.
+(12) The University's Gift Register will be maintained by the Risk and Compliance Manager who will report to the Vice-Chancellor bi-annually with the list of gifts that have been accepted.

 Gifts offered that are not consistent with the policy